ubx-cbp/about-bibo/docs/about-bibo/faqs-eng.md

 ## **Is there a limit to the amount I can transfer?**
 The default transfer limits are as follows:
-- Transfer to Another PHLPOST Account - Php 100,000
+- Transfer to Another BIBO Account - Php 100,000
 - Transfer to Other Banks - Php 100,000
 - Bills Payment - Php 100,000